Minimum-gain Pole Placement with Sparse Static Feedback: Solution to the sparse MGEAP

+and $X_R$ replaces the optimization variable $X$ in \eqref{eq:opt_cost}.
 In the theory of equality constrained optimization, the first-order optimality conditions are meaningful only when the optimal point satisfies the following regularity condition: the Jacobian of the constraints, defined by $J_b$, is full rank.
-This regularity condition is mild and usually satisfied for most classes of problems \cite{DGL:84}.
-Before presenting the main result, we derive the Jacobian and state the regularity condition for the optimization problem \eqref{eq:opt_cost}.
+This regularity condition is mild and usually satisfied for most classes of problems \cite{DGL-YY:08}.
+Before presenting the main result, we derive the Jacobian and state the regularity condition for the problem~\eqref{eq:opt_cost}.